Care

 Even the toughest pans need a little protection.

-So you’ve just gotten your first carbon steel pan, and you’re pumped to finally experience this mystical, naturally non stick cookware for yourself.
-Not so fast: if you’ve opted for an unseasoned version, your pan isn’t actually non stick yet—at least, not until you lay down those first few layers of seasoning, aka polymerized oil.
+So you’ve just gotten your first carbon steel pan, and you’re pumped to finally experience this chef-loved, naturally non stick piece of cookware for yourself.
+Don't turn the burner on just yet—if you’ve opted for an unseasoned version, your pan isn't non stick yet, and won't be until you lay down those first few layers of seasoning, aka oil that's been polymerized (or baked) onto the surface of your pan.

-Here’s why—and how—to season your carbon steel cookware before using it, as well as how to re-season it as you continue to cook with it.
+Here’s how to season your carbon steel cookware before using it, why you need to do so, as well as some tips on how to re-season it as you continue to cook with it.

 What Is Seasoning, and Why Is It Important?